kubernetes/website/content/en/docs/tasks/access-application-cluster/create-external-load-balancer.md

 ## Preserving the client source IP

 By default, the source IP seen in the target container is *not the original source IP* of the client.
-To enable preservation of the client IP, the following fields can be configured in the `.spec` of the Service:
+To enable the preservation of the client IP, the following fields can be configured in the `.spec` of the Service:

 * `.spec.externalTrafficPolicy` - denotes if this Service desires to route